fw4spl-org/fw4spl-doc/SAD/src/SDM-SAD-App-config.rst

         <out key="mesh" uid="meshId" />
     </service>

-in:
+- in:
     input object, it is const and cannot be modified
-inout:
+- inout:
     input object that can be modified
-out:
+- out:
-    output object, it must be created by the service and registered with the 'setOutput(key, obj)' method.
+    output object, it must be created by a service and registered with the 'setOutput(key, obj)' method.
     The output object must be declared as "deferred" in the \<object\> declaration.

-    key
-        Object key used to retreive the object into the service uid
+    - **key** : object key used to retrieve the object into the service
-        Uid of the object declared in the <object> tag optional(optional, default "no", values: "yes" or "no") If "yes", the service can be started even if the object is not present.
-        The output objects are always optional.
+    - **uid** : unique identifier of the object declared in the <object> tag
+    - **optional** : (optional, default "no", values: "yes" or "no") If "yes", the service can be started even if the object is not present.
+By definition, the output objects are always optional.

 .. code-block:: cpp